DanferWang/Web-Data-Processing-System/Assignment1/Web data processing systems/Readme.txt

 multiprocessing
 neuroner

-Run the Shell script stater_code.sh: sh test_sample.sh
+Run the code with your WARC data:
+Open the Shell file your_WARC.sh, change [path to your WARC file] with the path of your WARC file and save.
+Then, change [annotation] with the path of annotation.tsv. sh your_WARC.sh
 It will directly run the proedure of linking and scoring on the sample.
 Then it will create file with the result of record_id, entity_name, and linking_page.
 Next, the evaluation criteria can be printed.

 Installation guide neuroner library: https://github.com/Franck-Dernoncourt/NeuroNER